King Kong in popular culture: 1980s to the present

 The music video to Cherrelle's 1984 single "I Didn't Mean to Turn You On" features the singer being pursued by a Kong-like gorilla who tracks her to her apartment.

 In the film The Nutty Professor (1996), Sherman Klump has a nightmare where he is a giant, horrifically obese man.
 Reggie Warrington (a comedian from earlier in the film) exclaims, "Run for the hills, it's Fatzilla!
 Brother here looks like King Kong with titties!"

 The film was featured in the 1999 film, The Cider House Rules, as the film that the orphans and the children of unwed mothers try to watch before the film cuts out on the projector.

 In the video game Metal Gear Solid 2: Sons of Liberty, an argument over which building King Kong climbs in the climax blossoms into the beginning of the relationship between the main character Raiden and his girlfriend Rose.

 King Kong was mentioned in the song of the same name by LA Symphony in 2002 on the album Baloney.

 King Kong appears in the 2005 documentary T-Rex: A Dinosaur in Hollywood, where he was interviewed about his fight with the Tyrannosaurus rex in the original King Kong film from 1933.
 Throughout the documentary, King Kong was shown to live in a Beverly Hills mansion, with the narrator saying that he became a director of independent films after the release of the 1933 film.

-Supergator, was based a parody to the character King Kong, It’s against the stars directed by Brian Clyde, produced by Roger Corman, and starring Brad Johnson and Kelly McGillis.
+The leader of the antagonistic Rabbids in the 2006 Nintendo Wii party game Rayman Raving Rabbids, Serguei, appears similar to King Kong: being a gorilla-like creature with a similar burly appearance.